 5. Watch Water Reservoir to Twin Law (half day)

-A gentle stroll around Watch Water Reservoir (Longformacus) (north bank) to Scarlaw, along the Southern Upland Way for a brisk ascent to Twin Law (447m), with spectacular views across the Scottish Borders towards the Cheviots.
+A gentle stroll around Watch Water Reservoir (Longformacus) (north bank) to Scarlaw, along the Southern Upland Way for a brisk ascent to Twin Law (447m), with superb views across the Scottish Borders towards the Cheviots.

 (Height climbed 277m / 909ft ; distance 10 km / 6.2 miles.)